 CA-NGSS Alternate Summative Assessment Plan (CAA-Science)

 The CAA-Science will be administered to any student in grades five, eight, and once in grades 10-12 with an individualized education program (IEP) that identifies them for alternate assessment.
 Instructions for assigning tests can be found in the TOMS Pre-Administration Guide for CAASPP Testing linked on the CAASPP Portal Manuals and Instructions Web page.

-Who Will Participate: The CAA-Science is administered to eligible students in grades five and eight and once in high school.
-For the pilot test, all eligible grade 12 students will take the CAA-science.
+Who Will Participate: The CAA Science is administered to eligible students in grades five and eight and once in high school.
+For the field test, all eligible grade 12 students will take the CAA Science.
+12th grade students who participated in the CAA Science year 2 pilot in 2017/18 have fulfilled their high school science testing requirement.
 LEAs also have the option to test any or all grade 10 or 11 students; however, it is recommended that LEAs select students in grades ten or eleven who are enrolled in their last science course.
 For additional guidance, please refer to guidance for IEP teams.

-High School Administration Guidance: All eligible grade twelve students are to take the pilot test; if the student is in grades ten or eleven has finished their last science class, and the LEA elects to administer the assessment at those grade levels, those students may also be assessed.
+High School Administration Guidance: All eligible grade twelve students are to take the field test; if the student is in grades ten or eleven has finished their last science class, and the LEA elects to administer the assessment at those grade levels, those students may also be assessed.
 Regardless of the grade level in which the test is taken, students will only take the test once in high school.
-Refer to the High School Test Administration Flowchart (PDF) for additional information.

 CDE Preliminary Indicator Communication Toolkit